 Do you have to pay for a misdiagnosis lawsuit?

-A victim’s legal team will be apportioned a certain percentage of the total settlement amount, only if a lawsuit is successful in securing compensation.
-If a misdiagnosis lawsuit does not succeed in securing compensation for the victim’s injuries, the victim’s lawyer(s) will not be paid an attorney’s fee.
+If a misdiagnosis lawsuit does not succeed in securing compensation for the victim’s injuries, your lawyers will not be paid.